Skip to main content

 )

 The public API supports two models: timegpt-1 (default) and timegpt-1-long-horizon.
-For long horizon forecasting, see this tutorial.
+For long horizon forecasting, see the long-horizon model tutorial.

 After completing your tasks, stop the Spark session to free resources: